 The Magic of Atlantic Salmon fishing in Scotland

 There are very few places in the world where you can catch the famous Atlantic Salmon.
-Over the years due to a variety of pressures Atlantic Salmon stocks have been severely depleted.
-In spite of this, many of Europe’s northern rivers in Norway, Sweden and of course the UK still enjoy a good run and excellent fishing for Atlantic Salmon in Scotland.
+Over the years, due to a variety of pressures, Atlantic Salmon stocks have been severely depleted.
+In spite of this, many of Europe’s northern rivers in Norway, Sweden, and of course the UK still enjoy a good run.
+They provide excellent fishing for Atlantic Salmon in Scotland.

-The salmon is highly revered among sportfish anglers.
+The salmon is highly revered among sportfishing anglers.
 These magnificent fish have terrific fighting qualities.
-The great enigma about the salmon is that it actually does not feed in freshwater, so no one quite knows why it takes a fly or lure.
+The great enigma about the salmon is that it actually does not feed in fresh water, so no one quite knows why it takes a fly or lure.
 This makes catching them all that more challenging.